KaiiMRT/outlook-alerts-macro/README.md

 # Outlook Room Alerts Macro

-This VBA macro monitors the "Room Alerts" folder in a shared mailbox (kaiiMRT) and shows a notification when an email from `kaiiMRT@example.com` arrives.
+This VBA macro monitors the "Room Alerts" folder in a shared mailbox (EXAMPLE) and shows a notification when an email from `kaiiMRT@example.com` arrives.

 ## How to Use
 1. Copy the code into the `ThisOutlookSession` module in the VBA editor.